pre-srfi/in-source-documentation/template.md

 No other escape sequences should be supported.
 This procedure shall not strip whitespace present in the documentation text.

-It is an error if an attached documentation comment is read, but there are no more objects to read before the expression ends or the port is exhausted.
-It is an error if an attached documentation comment is read, but the next object read is a documentation comment of either kind.
+An exception should be raised if an attached documentation comment is read, but there are no more objects to read before the expression ends or the port is exhausted.
+An exception should be raised if an attached documentation comment is read, but the next object read is a documentation comment of either kind.

 It is an error if an unattached documentation comment appears after the dot in a dotted list.